Internet Audio: True Peak Compliance …

 I advocate -1.0 dBTP as the standard for internet based audio file delivery.
 True Peak Limiters are able to detect and alleviate the possibility of Intersample Peaks from occurring.
 It is recommended to pass audio through a True Peak compliant limiter after loudness normalization and prior to lossy encoding.
 Options include ISL by Nugen Audio, Elixir by Flux, and (the best kept secret out there) TB Barricade by ToneBoosters.
 If you are running Audition, Match To: True Peak Amplitude and you should be all set.

 If True Peak detection and compliance is not within your reach due to the lack of capable tools, a slightly more aggressive ceiling (-1.5 dBFS) is recommended for Peak Normalization.
-The additional .5 dB acts as a sort of safety net, keeping peak amplitude at or below -1.0 dBFS.
-One thing to keep in mind … performing Peak Amplitude Normalization after Loudness Normalization may very well result in a reduction of average, program loudness.
+The additional .5 dB acts as a sort of safety net, insuring maximum peak amplitude remains at or below -1.0 dBFS.
+One thing to keep in mind … performing Peak Amplitude Normalization after Loudness Normalization may very well result in a reduction in average, program loudness.
 Once again changes to the processed audio will depend on the audio attributes prior to Peak Normalizing.

-Below I’ve supplied data that supports this claim.
+Below I’ve supplied data that supports what I noted above.
 The table displays three iterations of a test file: Input, Loudness Normalized Intermediate, and final Output.
 For this test I used the ITU-R BS.1770-2 “Match To” option in Audition’s Match Volume Processor.
-Bear in mind I pushed the average target to -16.0 LUFS.
+I pushed the average target to -16.0 LUFS.
 As noted, this is the target that I advocate for internet and/or mobile audio.
 This target is +7 LU hotter than R128 and +8 LU hotter than ATSC A/85.

 After processing the Input file, the average target was met in the Intermediate file, but True Peak overs occurred.
 The Intermediate file was then passed through a compliant True Peak Limiter with it’s ceiling set to -1.0 dBTP.
 Compliance was met in the Output with a minimal reduction in Program Loudness.